damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

   - *we often reason in terms of action verbs to communicate expected behaviours, so it would be nice to be able to search designs with action verbs*

  ```
+  What does contain the minimum documentation of the service to stakehokders?

   Example of services for ADD-ONS of XYZ Cargo

     - The ADD-ONS shall enable the food producer to store food